-Looking for the best places to see fall foliage in the Northeastern United States?
+Looking for the best places to see fall foliage on the East Coast of the United States?
 This is just a handful of spots that will be bursting with color once the autumn temperatures start to drop.

 Those stunning colors are one of the things that makes autumn such a wonderful season.
 When the weather turns crisp and flannel becomes the standard attire, we know that we'll soon be treated to a technicolor explosion of reds, yellows, oranges, and rusts.

 When fall foliage blankets the landscape, there's no better place to experience it than on the East Coast of the United States.
 Honestly, it's one of the things I miss most about living in Maryland.